SuperZoops/D3RPC/README.md

 you need python3 installed ~~until I compile this into an executable~~

 *modules*
->pip install tkinter
+>- pip install tkinter
->pip install pypresence
+>- pip install pypresence

 *download *
 the main branch source code and extract it to some folder